itsAmeMario0o/CloudGuardians/4-CSW/README.md

----
-title: 🔒 Secure Your Cloud: Integrating Cisco Secure Workload with Your Hybrid Multicloud Environment!
+ 🔒 Secure Your Cloud: Integrating Cisco Secure Workload with Your Hybrid Multicloud Environment!
----

 Welcome to the next level of cloud security!
 In a world where your applications are spread across bare metal, virtual, and container-based workloads, keeping data secure without losing agility is a superpower.
 Enter Cisco Secure Workload—a hero in disguise, bringing security closer to your applications through advanced machine learning and behavior analysis. 🦸‍♂️